red-ant/redant-home-staging/jobs/senior-ruby-developer.md

 ### Full time

 This is a full time position.
 Just in case you're planning out your side hustle.
 This isn't it.
-And no, watching that Youtube about the 4h work week and how you're actually going to get some guys in Vietnam to do all your dev work is not something you should bring up in the interview.
+And no, watching that Youtube about the 4h work week and how you have never actually worked out how to quit Vim and your plan is to get some guys in Vietnam to do all your dev work is not something you should bring up in the interview.

 ### Is this remote or on site?